cristianoliveira/ergo/README.md

 ## Usage

 Ergo looks for a `.ergo` file inside the current folder.
-It must contain the names and URL of the services following the same format as the `/etc/hosts` (domain+space+url) the main difference is that it also considers the port specified.
+It must contain the names and URL of the services following the same format as the `/etc/hosts` (domain+space+url) the main difference is that it also considers the specified port.

 Let's start: